dingquanyu/Substitute_influenza_taxID_with_host_taxID/README.md

 # Substitute_Influenza_taxID_with_host_taxID
-Scripts that were used to change the TaxID of the uniprot alignments of the Influenza sequences into its corresponding Host TaxID
+This repo contains the scripts and the steps that were used to change the TaxID of the uniprot alignments of the Influenza sequences into its corresponding Host Taxonomy IDs.

 # Step 1: Download Influnza genome dataset from NCBI
 NCBI Influenza genome dataset stored sequences of all the Influenza viruses from GenBank.
 The information of which host organisms these Influenza strains infect is stored in a file called genomeset.dat.